joshbrew/tinybuild/README.md

 ### - [Node development/production server](tinybuild/docs/server.md)
 ### - [Python development/production server](tinybuild/docs/python.md)

-## Quickstart Extended
+## For Existing Projects

 In a project folder with a package.json (e.g. after running `npm init` for the first time),

-Create a `tinybuild.config.js` file like so (copy/paste or tinybuild can generate one for you):
+Create a `tinybuild.config.js` file like so (copy/paste or tinybuild can generate one for you by simply running):
 ```js
 //import {defaultBundler, defaultServer, packager} from 'tinybuild'